misshie/bioruby-ucsc-api/README.md

 * Ruby Version 2.0.0 or later
 * Ruby version 1.9.2 or later
-* Ruby version 1.8.7 or later
 * JRuby version 1.6.3 or later - Appropiate Java heap size may have to be specified to invoke JRuby, especially when you use Bio::Ucsc::File::Twobit.
 Try "jruby -J-Xmx3g your_script.rb" to keep 3G byte heap.

+* Ruby version 1.8.7 or earlier are no longer supported by UCSC API v0.6.0 and late because Ruby on Rails and ActiveRecord version 4.0 do not support these old Rubies.

 Major dependent gems: